Advertiser Disclosure

 Emirates has 3 reward tiers for redemptions: Saver, Flex, and Flex Plus.

-In practice, you can always add stopovers to Flex Plus tickets, though these are considerably more expensive than Saver and Flex tickets.
+The stopover allowance is 1 free stopover on round-trip saver tickets (business or economy).
+You can always add stopovers to Flex Plus tickets, though these are considerably more expensive than Saver and Flex tickets.
+Also, open-jaws are allowed if they are in the same zone.

 1. Visit the Emirates Skywards Miles Calculator.